Taking advantage of noise in quantum reservoir computing: Methods

 The training steps of the algorithm are the following.
 First, the quantum circuit is initialized with the molecular ground state $\ket{\psi_0}_{R}$ for a certain configuration $R$.
 Next, a noisy quantum circuit with fixed number of gates is applied to $\ket{\psi_0}_{R}$.
 Then, we measure the local Pauli operators $\{X_0, Z_0, \cdots, X_n, Z_n\}$, where $X_i,Z_i$ are the Pauli operators $X,Z$ applied to the $i$-th qubit, thus obtaining the vector

 which provides the extracted information from the ground state.
 Recall that for a noisy state $\rho$, the expectation value of an operator $P$ is given by $\expval{P} = \tr(P \rho)$.
 The vector $X(R)$ is fed to a classical machine learning algorithm, in this case a ridge regression, which is a linear model with $L^2$ regularization.
 The optimal regularization parameter was $\alpha = 10^{-9}$, which reduces overfitting while maintaining optimal prediction capacity \cite{QRCNISQ}.
 The effect of the different noise channels in the algorithm performance is studied by varying the error probability $p$.
 We perform 100 simulations for probabilities $p=0.0001, 0.0005, 0.001, 0.003$ for each quantum channel, and compare the performance of the model with the noiseless simulation ($p=0$).
 We also study how the number of quantum gates affects the performance of the reservoirs.
 We design circuits varying the number of gates from 25 to 215 in intervals of 10 gates.
 Also, we study the performance for large number of quantum gates, using 300, 500, 700 and 900 of them.
+All the simulations have been performed using Qiskit software \cite{Qiskit} via exact quantum circuit simulation with custom noise models (see Sect. \ref{sect:code}).